oliversavio/oliversavio.github.io/_posts/2016-03-22-profiling-with-java-agents-part-one.markdown

 A Java agent JAR file must conform to the following conventions:

-1. The manifest of the JAR must contain the `Premain-Class` attribute, it's value is the name of the agent class.
+1. The manifest of the JAR must contain the `Premain-Class` attribute, its value is the name of the agent class.
 2. The agent class must implement one of the two following methods
 - `public static void premain(String agentArgs, Instrumentation inst);`
 - `public static void premain(String agentArgs);`

 The `premain` method serves as an entry point for the Java agent the same way `main` servers as an entry point to regular Java class.

-_Note: A Java agent class may also contain a `agentmain` method which is invoked when an agent is attached to an already running VM._
+_Note: A Java agent class may also contain an `agentmain` method which is invoked when an agent is attached to an already running VM._

 ### "Hello World" Java Agent
 Let's use the conventions mentioned above to create a simple "Hello World" implementation.